Riya-Aggarwal1412/LeetCode-Solutions/README.md

 **Question 8:** Given an array nums of size n, return the majority element.<br>
 The majority element is the element that appears more than ⌊n / 2⌋ times.
 You may assume that the majority element always exists in the array.<br>

+**Question 9:** Given an integer array nums where every element appears three times except for one, which appears exactly once.
+Find the single element and return it.<br>
+You must implement a solution with a linear runtime complexity and use only constant extra space.